To function at their best, all parts of your business need a strategy.

-- A professional colleague you’ve both worked with and respect;
+- A professional colleague you’ve both worked with and respect

-- A “trigger event” from the prospect, like a new product launch;
+- A trigger event from the prospect, like a new product launch

-- Something you share, like a college that you both attended.
+- Something you share, like a college that you both attended

 Having at least one of these commonalities makes it easier for you to gain momentum on your sales goals.
 Then, you revisit the other steps each quarter to keep your sales strategy vision clear and your purpose sharp.